Inshore vs Offshore Fishing for Families in Key West

 - When is the best time of year to fish inshore in Key West?

 - March through June is peak inshore season, especially for tarpon.
-November and December are also excellent.
+November and December are also excellent with stable weather and active bonefish and permit.
+October marks the beginning of the fall rebound in the backcountry.
 August and September are the months to avoid due to storm weather and choppy conditions even in the backcountry.

 More Trips in Key West